jacobemcken/jacobemcken.github.io/_posts/2006-10-28-encrypted-usb-drive-in-ubuntu.markdown

   date: '2009-08-27 11:47:10 +0200'
   date_gmt: '2009-08-27 10:47:10 +0200'
   content: |
-    <p>Just a note.
-If you encrypt a USB stick you should use ext2 and not ext3 as the latter is very slow on sticks due to the journalling system.<&#47;p>
+    Just a note.
+If you encrypt a USB stick you should use ext2 and not ext3 as the latter is very slow on sticks due to the journalling system.

 - id: 340
   author: A. James Lewis (netlore) 's status on Monday, 19-Oct-09 14:51:21 UTC - Identi.ca
   author_email: ''